star-controls/BBClecroy/README.md

     function.
 The shell will also let the user know when the lecroy is turned on and off.
   BBCdemandClass.py

-  PPHVdemandclass.py
-  VPDdemandclass.py
+    Class to set demand voltages for BBC PPHVdemandclass.py
+    Class to set demand votlages for PP2PP VPDdemandclass.py
-    Also includes functions for VPDSMD ZDCdemandclass.py leCroy_com.py
+    Class to set demand voltages for VPD.
+Also includes functions for VPDSMD ZDCdemandclass.py
+    Class to set demand voltages for ZDC leCroy_com.py
     Creates a serial connection to lecroy power supply